The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 \paragraph{Ancillary information} This strategy is viable whenever the absolute phase $\phia$ is known to be defined for the given observation, thus ruling out an absolute phase singularity \cite{zebker98}.
 If it is known to be small in magnitude, $|\phia| < \pi$, the absolute phase $\phia = \varphi$, where the wrapped phase $\varphi$ is taken to be in the interval $(-\pi, \pi)$.
 Unwrapping along the (unobserved) absolute phase path $\Gamma^{\mathrm{a}}$ is unnecessary.
 More generally, the absolute phase may be reconstructed if it can be externally constrained to better than $2 \pi$.
 Such a constraint will generally be easier to apply if path dependence can be ruled out.

-\paragraph{Multifrequency observations} This strategy applies to point-like targets, for which absolute phase singularities cannot occur.
+\paragraph{Multifrequency observations} This strategy applies to point-like targets that can be described by \eqref{eq:distance}, for which absolute phase singularities cannot occur.
 The dependence of the absolute phase on the difference in range (or optical path) in \eqref{eq:distance} is proportional to the wavenumber $k$ and thus frequency, allowing for the estimation of the range difference within a wider ambiguity band than the first strategy \cite{madsen93}.
-This method, along with closely related radargrammetry approaches \cite{bamler05}, is used in across-track interferometry, usually by averaging over multiple observations due to the high noise level \cite{brcic09}.
-However, the point-target assumption breaks down when the vertical extent approaches the height of ambiguity or, in differential InSAR, when the displacement variability is nonnegligible compared to the wavelength, or for dielectric changes \cite{bamler98,dezan15,zwieback16}.
+This method, along with radargrammetry, is used in across-track interferometry, usually by averaging over multiple observations due to the high noise level \cite{brcic09}.
+However, \eqref{eq:distance} breaks down when the vertical extent approaches the height of ambiguity or, in differential InSAR, when the displacement variability is nonnegligible compared to the wavelength, or for dielectric changes \cite{bamler98,dezan15,zwieback16}.
 Ionospheric phase contributions also invalidate \eqref{eq:distance}.
-Having three or more frequencies may allow for estimating the ionospheric and the absolute, ionospherically corrected phase, or for detecting deviations from point-target behavior.
+Three frequencies facilitate estimating the absolute ionospherically corrected phase and detecting deviations from point-target behavior.